Private Service Connect compatibility

 Supported services Supported global Google APIs

-Backends and Google APIs
+Backends and global Google APIs

-This table describes which load balancers can use a Private Service Connect backend to access Google APIs.
+This table describes which load balancers can use a Private Service Connect backend to access regional Google APIs.

-For an example backend configuration that uses an internal Application Load Balancer, see Access Google APIs through backends.
+For an example backend configuration that uses an internal Application Load Balancer, see Access regional Google APIs through backends.

 Configuration Details